ChargedMonk/Vehicle_Detection/README.md

-# HomoSapien_Counter
+# Vehicles_at_a_Junction
-It uses YOLO to count the number of  :couple: homo sapiens (persons) in a video or in a live feed from a camera.
+It uses YOLOv2 to count the number of vehicles :oncoming_automobile: :car: in a video or in a live feed from a camera which may be used for the **management of traffic**